DevTech-ADVISE/rope-chart/README.md

 <a name="RopeChart+nameAccessor"></a>

 ### ropeChart.nameAccessor([nameAccessorFunction]) ⇒ <code>function</code> &#124; <code>[RopeChart](#RopeChart)</code>
-Get/set function used to access "name" property from each data record.
+Get/set the function used to access "name" property from each data record.
 Defaults to:
 ```
 function (d){ return d.name; }
 ```